networknext/next/docs/source/complex_server_example.rst

 - Setting a custom assert handler
 - Setting a custom allocator

-In this example, everything is the same as per the complex client example, specifically setting up the allocator, a global context, override functions for malloc and free, custom log function, custom assert function as in the previous example.
+In this example, everything is as per the complex client example: setting up the allocator, a global context, override functions for malloc and free, custom log function, custom assert function as in the previous example.

-Now when creating a server, we create it with a server context as follows:
+When creating a server, we create it with a server context as follows:

 .. code-block:: c++